Skip to main content

 If you are ready to start importing into Canada, here is your action plan:

-3. Get your customs bondrequest a quote from Bondrail and we will have you covered fast
+2. Get your customs bondjoin the Bondrail waitlist and we will have you covered fast

 The process is manageable once you understand the pieces.
 The biggest operational risk is not having your financial security in place before your goods arrive.
 Get your customs bond sorted early — it is the single step that keeps your supply chain moving without interruption.